shovelend/dashee/dashboard.md

 | Property | Description |
 | --- | --- |
+| `height` | The height of the row as a percentage.
+Assuming a window height of 1200, a value of 25 will produce a row height of 300 pixels.
 | `widgets` | An array of [widgets](#widget) to appear in the row. |

 Example: